sgerpdx/lab03-rps/README.md

 ## HTML:

-- 2x radio buttons w/ attributes:
+- 3x radio buttons w/ attributes:
     * name, type, value
-    * photos to correspond to 'heads' and 'tails'
+    * photos to correspond to 'rock,' 'paper,' and 'scissors'
-- a button to simulate the user tossing their coin
+- a button to simulate the user choosing their hand
 - divs for each element of info:
     * wins
-    * total tosses
+    * total hands
+    * current hand choice
-    * current toss guess
+    * current opponent choice
-    * current toss result
+    * current result
     * feedback message

 ## JavaScript: